IMTIAZASHRAFF/JuneBatch_CoreJavaTest/README.md

   if the number is multiple of 5 print buzz if the number is multiple of both 3 and 5 print fizzbuzz otherwise print the number itself
+  ##21.
+Create package called “com.exam.exceptions”.(5)

+28) Create 3 custom exceptions  classes called NumberTooLargeException and NumberTooSmallException and ZeroNumberException write a class called ExceptionExample with main method.
+Accept a number from user and print “Allocated Memory” if the number is less than or equal to 10000.
+Or throw NumberTooSmallException if number is negative and NumberTooLargeException if number is bigger than 10000. and ZeroNumberException if number is zero

+29).creating a custom exception class with name AgeDoesnotMatchException.Another class Student contains two private variables name, age and, a parameterized constructor which initializes the instance variables.(10)
+Form the main method we are accepting name and age values from user and initializing Student class by passing the accepted values.
+In the constructor of the Student class we have created an object of the exception AgeDoesnotMatchException and raised the exception (using throws) if the age value is between 17 and 24.
+Output : On executing this program, you need to pass name and age values from keyboard.
+If the given age value id not between 17 and 24 then exception occurs